spatial designer,

 Exhibited at the DEMO DAYS “ What makes a home”, Eindhoven 2024

-My practice explores new processes towards knowing and claiming spaces.
-It seeks to expand cooperation and introduce different research methods in working with asylum seekers that would bring new contents in their everyday life.
 It speculates on the domestic environment that may emerge through processes of listening, tracing and drawing together with those living on the front line of precariousness.
-Within this trajectory, I created a participatory practice through which refugees can have the spatial agency to be host as an empowerment tool while living in temporary structures far from home.
+Within this trajectory, I created a participatory practice through which asylum seekers can have the spatial agency to be host as an empowerment tool while living in temporary structures far from home.

-My proposal comes to life not only with a new wording but also with illustrations that show how the architectural drawing is no longer exclusively about spatial configurations but includes traces and objects of everyday use and patterns.
-The hope is that The Art of Invitation will constitute a base for the allocation of refugee centres with the presence of a collective space.
+This proposal comes to life not only with a new wording but also with illustrations that show how the architectural drawing is no longer exclusively about spatial configurations but includes traces and objects of everyday use and patterns.
+The hope is that The Art of Invitation will constitute a base for the allocation of asylum seekers’ centres with the presence of a communal space to practice hospitality.

 credit @Giulia Menicucci